Izaron/ACM-ICPC/International Olympiad in Informatics/README.md

 ## [More contests](https://contest.yandex.ru/ioi/?lang=en)

-It's a small pity that Russia has such a strong IOI team every year\* (no any bronze medal since 2006), and I've never participated at this prestigious contest, because I wasn't too good enough to enter the team.
+It's a small pity that Russia has such a strong IOI team every year\* (no any bronze medal since 2006, average **2.54** gold medals every year in 2006-2016), and I've never participated at this prestigious contest, because I wasn't too good enough to enter the team.
 But I definitely had fun solving these tasks.
 By the way, do you want to try to solve it? :godmode:

 \* Just kidding, it's awesome :trollface: